anshumandwivediusa/java-notes/06. collections/README.md

 A Set is best used when you need to store a collection of elements with the guarantee that no duplicates will exist.
 It’s ideal for situations where uniqueness matters more than ordering or indexing.

+Set interface = **marker interface** → It doesn’t add new methods, but it enforces the rule: no duplicates allowed.

 ## When to Use a Set

 ### Ensure Uniqueness